 14. Danke Fur (Thank you for...)

-There are many ways to say “Thank you” in German.
-Only a “Danke” might not seem sufficient every time.
-Several situations demand a politer or formal expression than that!
-This section will help you with 15 expressions to say thank you in German and their pronunciation below:
+There are many different ways to say thank you in German.
+Only saying “Danke” might not seem sufficient every time.
+Several situations demand a politer or formal expression.
+This section will help you with 14 different ways to say thank you in German language along with their pronunciations below:

 English | Thank You in German | Pronunciation |